CinexSoft/SozialM/README.md

 # SocialMediaPlatform
 A shot at a social media platform

-# WARNINGS
+## WARNINGS

 ### No 1
 Please do not activate the code obfuscator workflow.
 It's very difficult to maintain branches with the obfuscator running on the main branch on every push.
 <br><br>
-It also made the codes bigger and inefficient.
+It also makes code big and slow.

 <!--
 ### No 1